mydevpeeps/marlin-configurator/README.md

 # marlin-configurator
+_Concept originally imagined by https://github.com/The-EG using PowerShell_

-Build Script for Marlin Configurations
+## Build Script for Marlin Configurations
-- Currently in Powershell (ps1)
-- Porting to Python (py)

-_Concept originally imagined by https://github.com/The-EG_
+The purpose of this project is to partially eliminate the most common configuration questions for compiling Marlin by providing a mechanism to create configuration files based on an existing Marlin Configuration example.
+It can also work with local files through options.
 ## Changes to Marin Configuration Directives
 Marlin is constantly adding, removing, and changing directives in the configuration files.
 Even within the same bugfix branch between releases these can change.
 It is up to the user to be aware of and maintain these options.
 Not all of the directives are in the Marlin Configuration (.h) files and there are definately some that are valid to be added (such as a PIN reference for a feature).